 Because it’s not uncommon for large eCommerce providers to have up to several hundred million users, Big Data algorithms are key to capitalizing on this substantial user base.
 Sure Big Data helps predict trends, but it also helps these industry-leading providers use this data to adapt and retain their status as market leaders.
 What’s impressive about Big Data is that it provides the data for comparing the prices of products across the Internet and then calculates the price points that will help companies compete more effectively.

-Another example is from AWS where they claimed to have help the ride-hailing company Grab use big data computations and data streams to complete 1.5 million bookings in Southeast Asia.
-Not only did Grab need to scale to serve the increased customer base, they had to simultaneously ensure their pool of drivers could serve riders efficiently.
+Another example is from AWS where they claimed to have helped the ride-hailing company Grab use big data computations and data streams to complete 1.5 million bookings in Southeast Asia.
+Not only did Grab need to scale to serve the increased customer base, but they also had to simultaneously ensure their pool of drivers could serve riders efficiently.
 With AWS, Grab was able to build a big data infrastructure that would address current and future big data needs.
 Because the big data infrastructure was in the cloud, Grab saved 30 – 40% in resourcing costs for maintenance and operations.

 If you found this online retailing article to be useful and would like to explore how First Line Software can equip your company with invaluable big data analytics, contact us today.